 Nebraska’s Ted Kooser, U.S. poet laureate from 2004 to 2006, offers “American Life in Poetry,” a column on contemporary poetry.

-Poem copyright ©2010 by Eamon Grennan from his most recent book of poems, “Out of Sight: New & Selected Poems,” Graywolf Press, 2010.
-Poem reprinted by permission of Eamon Grennan and the publisher.
-Introduction copyright © 2012 by The Poetry Foundation.
+Poem copyright © 2010 by Mark Irwin, whose most recent book of poems is “Tall If, New Issues Poetry & Prose,” 2008.
+Poem reprinted from The Sun, July, 2010, by permission of Mark Irwin and the publisher.
+Introduction copyright © 2013 by The Poetry Foundation.